 U.S. sanctions are often categorized between “primary” sanctions (which apply to U.S. persons or transactions with a U.S. nexus and carry potential monetary penalties for violations) and “secondary” sanctions (which threaten sanctions against non-U.S. persons for transactions outside the United States that involve sanctionable conduct, including engaging in certain business with sanctioned parties or industries in Iran).
 U.S. sanctions against Iran include both types of sanctions but stand out in the scope and number of secondary (or “extraterritorial”) sanctions threatened against non-U.S. parties that do business with Iran.
 In the Iran sanctions program, there are currently secondary sanctions applicable to transactions involving a significant number of Iran-related persons on OFAC’s SDN List, including the Central Bank of Iran, as well as various Iranian industry sectors, such as the energy, shipping, automotive, construction, mining, manufacturing, textile, and (now) financial sectors.

 President Trump issued E.O.
-13902 earlier this year, which expanded U.S. secondary sanctions against particular industry sectors of Iran and authorized the Secretary of the Treasury to add more sectors as he sees fit, which we covered in a previous client alert.
+13902 earlier this year, which expanded U.S. secondary sanctions against particular industry sectors of Iran and authorized the Secretary of the Treasury to add more sectors as he sees fit, which we covered in our May 2019 client alert.
 The secondary sanctions in E.O.
 13902 mean that OFAC may sanction non-U.S. individuals and entities if they operate in or knowingly engage in a “significant” transaction for the sale or supply to or from Iran of “significant” goods or services “used in connection with” a sector of the Iranian economy subject to secondary sanctions.
 E.O.
 13902 also authorizes the Treasury Secretary via OFAC to sanction non-U.S. financial institutions that facilitate “significant” financial transactions involving those sectors.

 The expansion of secondary sanctions under E.O.
 13902 raised a number of questions about which types of companies and transactions OFAC included in sanctioned sectors and which goods and services counted as “significant” or were “used in connection” with those sectors.
 These questions gained a sense of urgency in March, after Iran became one of the epicenters of the COVID-19 outbreak.
 (We previously wrote about some of the reported difficulties in exporting medical supplies to Iran.)
 To blunt the effects of U.S. sanctions on humanitarian trade with Iran, the Treasury Department has previously clarified that authorized humanitarian trade involving Iran would remain authorized.
 It reiterated this commitment in last week’s announcement by stating that the “action under E.O.
 13902 does not affect existing authorizations and exceptions for humanitarian trade, which remain in full force and effect,” meaning that OFAC general and specific licenses are not affected by this action